THE PERSONAL JOURNEY

 My plan was to go into surgery or emergency room medicine.
 Why?
 It was performance-oriented: you have a goal, it’s intense, you do a procedure and you get out.
 It matched my mindset, which was attuned to perfection and intensity.
 I was at a time when I was working intensely and partying intensely, graduating college and heading into med school.

-Many tribal cultures have a story of what happens to the apprentice upon initiation.
-It’s something that brings them deeper to their commitment to their path of study, like a Rights of Passage process.
+Many tribal cultures have a story of what happens to the apprentice upon initiation- something that brings them deeper in their commitment to their path of study, like a rites of passage process.